-The practice encouraged and valued feedback from patients, proactively gaining patients' feedback and engaging patients in the delivery of the service.
-It had gathered feedback from patients through surveys and complaints received.
 There were active PPG members who engaged with the practice through regular face to face meetings and email.
 The PPG met formally on a monthly basis with the practice manager and GPs to discuss practice development.
 We spoke with three members of the PPG who told us they felt involved and their ideas were listened to and acted up by the practice.
-The PPG were proud of the number of improvements they had achieved for patients which included, the community garden, setting up a food bank drop off point within the practice and establishing the life channel as health promotion and information service via televisions in the waiting area.
+The PPG was proud of the number of improvements it had achieved for patients which included, helping the practice to improve confidentiality at the reception desk and the development of health promotion and information notice boards in the waiting area.